helenetran3/MER-Databases-and-Emotion-Ambiguity/README.md

 ### Description of the databases

-The table listing the criteria for emotional ambiguity representation can be found [here](#Database-positioning-regarding-emotional-ambiguity)
+The table listing the criteria for emotional ambiguity representation can be found [here](#Database-positioning-regarding-emotional-ambiguity).

 Name | Year | Language | Modalities | Classes | Number sentences | Description
 -----|------|----------|------------|---------|-----------------------|------------